righ/djample/README.rst

     Step 1/13 : FROM djample_base:latest
     ERROR: Service 'app' failed to build: pull access denied for djample_base, repository does not exist or may require 'docker login'

-  you should make `djample_base` docker image before.
-The ways are as follows:
+  you should make `djample_base` docker image before, the ways are as follows:

   - ``docker build . --no-cache``
   - ``docker-compose build # or up --no-cache``